-- Providing counseling, consultation, training, prevention, and education. - Collaborating with students, staff, and faculty to ensure the richest care possible. - Creating a supportive context to foster emotional, spiritual, relational, physical, and academic formation. - Enhancing community health by developing a deeper love for self and others.
+- Providing counseling, consultation, training, prevention, and education. - Creating a supportive context to foster emotional, spiritual, relational, physical, and academic formation. - Enhancing community health by developing a deeper love for self and others.

 HSU's office of counseling goal is to provide psychological services and resources to develop emotional issues that limit a student from meeting their full potential, academically, spiritually and physically.